Which Number Is Divisible By 3

 Increased Emphasis in Education

-Educators increasingly emphasize the importance of teaching divisibility rules, including the one for 3, as part of a broader effort to improve numeracy skills.
+Educators increasingly underline the importance of teaching divisibility rules, including the one for 3, as part of a broader effort to improve numeracy skills.
 There is a growing recognition that understanding these rules not only simplifies calculations but also enhances mathematical intuition and problem-solving abilities.

 Integration with Technology